earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 * An undefined variable is treated as the empty string in bash.
 However a lot of times an undefined variable can also be caused by a typo, or an incomplete rename during a refactor, or some other human error.
 To avoid surprises, you can do `set -u`, which will cause the script to fail on undefined variables.
 To initialize a variable with a default value (and avoid this error, if you'd like to allow an optional external variable), you can use `: "${<variable-name>:=<default-value>}"`.
 Just don't forget the `:` in front of it.
 * If you have no idea what your bash script is doing, you can make it print every statement being evaluated using `set -x`.
 It's especially useful when debugging.

-## Importing code and artifacts from another repository
+## Importing Code and Artifacts from Another Repository

 Sometimes it's useful to import the result of one build from repo A into the build of repo B. Here are some examples of situations where this is needed: